input-output-hk/cardanodocs.com-archived/_docs/technical/2017-05-14-hd-wallets.md

 split into two parts:

-1. Extension of wallet backend API to support HD wallet structure locally (as it is done in Bitcoin)
+1. Extension of wallet backend API to support HD wallet structure locally (as it is done in Bitcoin).

 2. Extension to blockchain handling to utilize new address attribute to keep HD structure on several client instances in sync.